Guides are helpful in many ways. For example, making templates, measuring distance or position, and aligning, are the most basic function of guides.

 3. Smart Guides

 Smart Guides are everywhere.
-When you hover on or select an object, the outline box you see is a guide to tell you which layer you’re working on because the outline color is the same as the layer color.
+When you hover over or select an object, the outline box you see is a guide to tell you which layer you’re working on because the outline color is the same as the layer color.

 If you haven’t had it activated yet, you can go set it up quickly from the overhead menu View > Smart Guides or use the keyboard shortcut Command + U. Same as the other two guides, you can change some settings from the preferences menu.

 Adding guides in Illustrator is basically allowing the document to show guides.
 You’ll find all guide options from the View menu and if you need to change the guide settings, go to the Preferences menu.
-That’s pretty much about adding guides in Adobe Illustrator.About June Escalada
+That’s pretty much about adding/using guides in Adobe Illustrator.About June Escalada